Francis R. Delano: Banking interests

 Francis Delano acquired a one-third interest in the Cataract Bank in Niagara Falls and, in 1883, was made President of the bank.
 He was also the first vice-president of Niagara County Savings Bank, established in 1891.

-His success in banking led to sizable investments in numerous other companies, becoming a director of the International Hotel Company and President of the Merchants' Gargling Oil Company of Lockport, New York.
+His success in banking led to sizable investments in numerous other companies which made him a director of the International Hotel Company and President of the Merchants' Gargling Oil Company of Lockport, New York.
 In Niagara Falls, he was Treasurer of the Pettebone Paper Company, the Niagara Falls Brewing Company, and the Niagara Falls Water-Works Company.

 Personal life

-In Niagara Falls, he met and married Elizabeth Grant on October 19.
-1871.
+In Niagara Falls, he met and married Elizabeth Grant on October 19, 1871.
 Together, they were the parents of one daughter, Nannette Roselle Delano (1875–1961), who married Harry Otis Poole (1872–1933), a lawyer and Princeton University graduate, in 1903.

 Francis R. Delano died at the age of forty-nine in 1892 in Jacksonville, Florida.